xljiulang/CYarp/README.md

 ### Apache Bench

-Nginx, CYarp and frp_0.56.0 are deployed simultaneously on an Intel(R) Xeon(R) CPU E5-2650 v2 @ 2.60GHz CentOS Linux 7 (Core) system machine.
-The ab tool for testing is on another machine on the LAN.
-The test sequence is the parameter order from top to bottom of the table.
+Nginx, CYarp, and frp_0.56.0 were deployed concurrently on an Intel(R) Xeon(R) CPU E5-2650 v2 @ 2.60GHz running CentOS Linux 7 (Core).
+The `ab` load-testing tool ran on a different machine in the LAN.
+Tests are shown in the tables below; each row lists the test in the order presented.

 #### ab -c 1 -n 10000
 | Product          | Requests per second | Rps Ratio | P95 | P99 |